dstl/Stone-Soup/liverpool-walk-tutorial/source/index.rst

 .. note::
     This installation tutorial is aimed for Windows 10 (both Generic and MWS) systems.
 However, the described process should be mostly identical for machines running on Windows 7 or 8.x.

+    In the context of this document, the term MWS will be used to refer to MWS machines for which the user does NOT have administrative priviledges, e.g. the lab/library computers.

 .. toctree::
    :maxdepth: 5
    :caption: Contents: